Macschrauber/Macschrauber-s-Rom-Dump/README.md

 ### I have a youtube channel: https://www.youtube.com/channel/UCx5HT0rwmVaKNraMHW-Z3bQ

-### If you require assistance with a damaged boot ROM, feel free to contact me in English or German at tigerpost@gmx.de
+### If you require assistance with a damaged boot Rom, feel free to contact me in English or German at ```tigerpost@gmx.de```

+if you want to communicate at Github the preferred language is english.